ArealTeamM2AIC/Remote-Sensing-Image/starting_kit_preprocessed/README.md

 - you modify README.ipynb to provide a good introduction to the problem and good data visualization

 - sample_data is a small data subset carved out the challenge TRAINING data, for practice purposes only (do not compromise real validation or test data)

-### Info
-For data submission with non-processed data, un-comment the line 140 of `ingestion.py` and comment the line 141.
-Do the inverse for pre-processed data.

-Make sur that the pickled model is the right one (between `AlexNetModel` and `BaselineModel`)